 - Set up a malware/antivirus layer and ensure you’re downloading legal content only.

-Best practices for safe and effective torrenting with Norton VPN
+Best practices for safe and effective torrenting with Norton VPN Does vpn affect instagram heres what you need to know 2026

 - Use reputable torrent sources: Always verify the legality and legitimacy of your downloads.